header-banner-bubbletea.jpg

 Black tea (or “Red tea”, known in China and Taiwan) is by far the most popular option for making bubble tea.

-Green tea’s like jasmine green tea is another go-to tea, giving a more refreshing floral taste for the hotter seasons.
+Green tea like jasmine green tea is another go-to tea, giving a more refreshing floral taste for the hotter seasons.
 Nowadays, people will often use matcha instead of green tea.

 Oolong tea is also another popular option amongst avid bubble tea drinkers.
-This type of tea tastes more rich and bitter, giving the bubble tea a robust flavor.
+This type of tea tastes more rich and bitter, giving bubble tea a robust flavour.

 As bubble teas have become more popular, different variations have been created.
-Some places don’t include tea, instead opting to simplify the drink into a juice.
-Bubble tea shops even make slushies (a blend of fruit flavors and ice) and include the infamous Boba.
+Some places don’t include tea; instead, they opt to simplify the drink into juice.
+Bubble tea shops even make slushies (a blend of fruit flavours and ice) and include the infamous Boba.

 High sugar content in bubble tea